Darío Castrillón Hoyos: Cardinal

 John Paul II created him Cardinal-Deacon of SS.
 Nome di Maria al Foro Traiano in the consistory of 21 February 1998.
 Two days later, on 23 February, Castrillón Hoyos was given the title Prefect of the Congregation for Clergy.
 On 26 October of that same year he served as papal envoy to the signing of the peace accord between Peru and Ecuador to settle their border dispute.

 On 14 April 2000, he replaced Angelo Felici as President of the Pontifical Commission Ecclesia Dei, the office that handles the Holy See's relations with traditionalist groups such as the Society of St. Pius X.

-Castrillón was appointed Grand Prior of the Constantinian Order of St George by Infante Carlos, Duke of Calabria on 27 February 2004.
+Castrillón was appointed Grand Prior of the Sacred Military Constantinian Order of Saint George by Infante Carlos, Duke of Calabria on 27 February 2004.

 Following the death of John Paul II, Castrillón participated in the 2005 papal conclave and was himself considered papabile, a possible successor to the papacy.
 Pope Benedict XVI confirmed him as Prefect of the Congregation for the Clergy and President of the Pontifical Commission Ecclesia Dei.

 On 31 October 2006, Castrillón resigned as head of the Congregation for the Clergy.
 On 13 September 2007 Castrillón served as a spokesman for Pope Benedict's motu proprio, Summorum Pontificum.

 On 23 February 2007, Castrillón became Protodeacon, the senior Cardinal-Deacon, which he remained until 1 March 2008, when he was elevated to Cardinal-Priest.